Joe Hung: Early life and education

 Hung was born on February 15, 1932, in Tamsui, Taiwan, to a professionally successful family.
 His father worked for the Bank of Taiwan branch in Banqiao District.
 Hung was raised in Taiwan under Japanese rule before and during World War II.
 As a result, Hung was fluent in Japanese, as well as Mandarin Chinese and English.
 Hung considered his mother language Japanese, followed by English and Mandarin in order of proficiency.
 He was educated by the Japanese prior to their defeat in 1945 during his sophomore year in high school.
 He spoke Japanese so fluently that he later served as the Japanese interpreter for President Lee Teng-hui.
 Hung and his wife only conversed in Japanese at home until the birth of their first child, when they added Taiwanese Hokkien to their household.

-Hung studied foreign languages and literature at National Taiwan University until his graduation in 1950.
+Hung studied foreign languages and literature at National Taiwan University and graduated in 1950.
 He served as an English-language interpreter in the Republic of China Armed Forces for five years, where he coordinated the communications with American troops stationed on Taiwan.

-Hung moved to the United States, where he received his master's degree in journalism from Southern Illinois University in 1965.
-Two decades later, Hung obtained a doctorate in history from Georgetown University in Washington, D.C., in 1981.
+Hung moved to the United States, where he earned his master's degree in journalism from Southern Illinois University in 1965.
+Later, he earned a Ph.D. in history from Georgetown University in Washington, D.C., in 1981.
+His doctoral dissertation, completed under Jesuit priest and historian Joseph Sebes, was titled, "Taiwan under the Cheng family 1662–1683: Sinicization after Dutch rule".